LucasMFreire/assert-p4/README.md

 # assert-p4

-Translate a P4 program to [SEFL](https://github.com/nets-cs-pub-ro/Symnet) from its *json* file:
+To translate a P4 program to [SEFL](https://github.com/nets-cs-pub-ro/Symnet) from its *json* file:

 `python src/P4_to_SEFL.py <filename>.json`

-Translate a P4 program to a C model to be executed by [klee](https://github.com/klee/klee) from its *json* file:
+To translate a P4 program to a C model to be executed by [klee](https://github.com/klee/klee) from its *json* file:

 `python src/P4_to_C.py <filename>.json`